Boris Johnson defends JK Rowling in his speech in Ottawa - ExBulletin

 - Boris Johnson defends JK Rowling in his speech in Ottawa

-- Investigation into death of Yellowstone spinoff actor Cole Brings Plenty finds no foul play WHIO TV 7 and WHIO Radio
+- Police provide update on death of '1923' actor Cole Brings Plenty

+- 'Only 3% of cases brought to ED probe involve politicians': PM Modi responds to agency criticism

+- Nigel Farage's new party has sacked its election candidates for inactivity.
+He was found dead. – Politico